thanhnguyen-aws/Strata/README.md

 ## Running Analyses on Existing Strata Programs

-Strata programs use the `.st` file extension, preceded the dialect name, preceded by a second `.` e.g., `SimpleProc.boogie.st` or `LoopSimple.csimp.st`.
+Strata programs use the `.st` file extension, preceded by the dialect name, preceded by a second `.` e.g., `SimpleProc.boogie.st` or `LoopSimple.csimp.st`.
 Note the current `StrataVerify` executable relies on this file extension convention to know what dialect it's